 Attracting, developing and retaining talented employees is an integral aspect of our human capital strategy and critical to our success.
 We continuously strive to create learning and development opportunities for all our employees.
 Our development and training programs are designed to enhance leadership, develop a customer service mindset and improve engagement at all levels within our organization.
-In 2020, we launched Greif University, a centralized training platform offering a variety of learning and development offerings including recorded internal trainings, on-demand courses, assessments and a learning library.
-We have a performance development review and talent development process in which managers provide regular feedback and coaching to assist with the development of our employees, including the use of individual development plans to assist with individual career development.
+We utilize Greif University, a centralized training platform offering a variety of learning and development offerings, including recorded internal trainings, on-demand courses, assessments and a learning library.
+Starting in 2023, Greif University will allow employees to access LinkedIn Learning, an online learning and skill building platform that empowers employees to develop skills to grow their career.
+We have a performance development review and talent development process in which managers provide regular feedback and coaching to assist with the development of our employees, including the use of individual development plans to assist with career development.
 To foster employee engagement, we encourage and value feedback from our employees and conduct annual engagement surveys of all our global employees to better understand our employee's level of engagement and identify areas of improvement to build high performing teams to meet our strategic goals.